PeppeL-G/course-material/src/lectures/git-basics/README.md

 - The unique identifier of the previous commit.
 - Which changes that has been made to the project (files created/edited/deleted) since the previous commit.
 - A human readable message explaining the changes that has been made since the previous commit.
-- The name of the developer creating the commit.
+- The name of the developer who created the commit.
 - The time at which the commit was created.

-Before you tell Git to create a new commit for you, you must first tell Git which changes you want to put into the commit (you can change files without putting those changes into the next commit you create, which might seem a bit weird, but it can be extremely useful).
+Before you tell Git to create a new commit for you, you must first tell Git which changes you want to put into the commit (you can change files without putting those changes into the next commit you create, which might seem a bit weird, but can be useful).
 If you have created a new file or made changes to an existing file, you need to run the command `git add THE_FILE_NAME.EXT` to tell Git that the changes you have made to the file named `THE_FILE_NAME.EXT` should be part of the next commit you create.
 Run `git add THE_FILE_NAME.EXT` one time for each file you have created/changed and want to be part of the next commit.

 Then use the command `git commit -m "A descriptive message..."` to tell Git to create a new commit with the added files and with the human readable message `A descriptive message...` (that you of course should change to a message describing the changes you have made since the previous commit).
 Git will figure out the other information (your name, previous commit unique identifier, current time, etc.) on its own or simply ask you to enter it.